 At some point in time, a business owner must seek to exit the business, either by selling to a third party or being bought out by existing and/or new management or handing over the reins of power and control to a known successor.

 Twoeyes believes that the most successful exits occur when business owners plant the seeds early – maybe even 3 to 5 years ahead of the anticipated succession date or liquidity event – typically a trade sale or a Management Buy Out (MBO).

 Forward-looking owners should seek to strengthen and consolidate current operations, cultivate new profit improvement activities and jump start future growth opportunities for the next set of owners to harvest.

 A sale to a trade buyer is a very common exit strategy for a business owner and allows the owner to withdraw from the business going forward.
-It normally entails the disposal of a company’s shares or assets and even liabilities, in whole or in part.
+It normally entails the disposal of the company’s shares or assets (and even liabilities), in whole or in part.

 For owners, a leveraged MBO means a sale to people who best understand the business as well as a sale process that is discreet.
 Private Equity involvement means that owners can be paid cash, in full and up front.

 The process of succession planning considers how the business will continue after the retirement, death or illness of the owner or other key individual(s).
 In a family business, this often means passing the reigns to the next generation.
-In a not-for-profit organisation, this may mean a long-serving CEO or Board member(s).
+In a not-for-profit organisation, this may mean replacing a long-serving CEO or Board member(s).

 A good succession plan is not only important when a business owner leaves the business: it can also give the business more strategic direction and improve morale as people feel involved and valued.
 It also ensures that important information about the operations of the organisation are documented and retained in the corporate memory post the departure of the key individual/s.